Intelligent Zero Trust Architecture for 5G/6G Networks: Principles, Challenges, and the Role of Machine Learning in the context of O-RAN: Introduction

 The rest of the paper is organized as follows.
+First, in Section \ref{sec:impact}, we provide a brief impact statement to provide the readers the envisioned impact of this position paper.
 Section \ref{sec:whyZTA} introduces ZT principles and the necessity for the i-ZTA.
 Challenges of integrating i-ZTA into existing networks and the distinct features of next-generation networks enabling i-ZTA are discussed in Section \ref{sec:challenges}.
-The envisioned architecture for the i-ZTA is explained in Section \ref{sec:proposedZTA}, and the paper concludes in Section \ref{sec:conclusion}.
+The envisioned architecture and research directions for the i-ZTA is explained in Section \ref{sec:proposedZTA}, and the paper concludes in Section \ref{sec:conclusion}.